|

 Introduction to Fossil Fuels - Understand Energy Learning Hub

+The three fossil fuels are oil, natural gas, and coal.
 Fossil fuels are hydrocarbons formed from deeply-buried, dead organic material subject to high temperature and pressure for hundreds of millions of years.
 They are a depletable, non-renewable energy resource.

 |